Trump went even further than other uber-rich to shrink taxes

 More recently, embedded in the $2.3 trillion pandemic rescue package speedily enacted in March is a tax break piggybacked onto the earlier break for “pass-through” companies.
 Experts say it helps mostly millionaires.

-The new change in the tax code would deliver nearly 82% of its benefits to about 43,000 taxpayers earning more than $1 million yearly, according to an estimate from nonpartisan congressional tax analysts.
+The new change in the tax code would deliver nearly 82% of its benefits to about 43,000 taxpayers who earn more than $1 million yearly, according to an estimate from nonpartisan congressional tax analysts.
 And it would cost U.S. taxpayers $86 billion this year by reducing tax revenue captured by the government, the Joint Committee on Taxation calculated earlier this year.

 Proponents of the new tax break insisted it was needed relief for small businesses in dire cash-flow straits because of the virtual shutdown of the U.S. economy.
-Smaller pass-through companies, though, may not be as well-positioned in their financial accounting to take advantage of the tax change as the giants.
+Smaller pass-through companies, though, may not be as well-positioned as the giants to capitalize on the tax change.